Trying to decide between the Divi vs Avada for your WordPress website?

 Overall, Divi’s template library is far better in terms of both quantity and quality.
 You can find a template in Divi for almost every type of project.

 Note: A website pack is a set of themed templates where around 5 to 10 pages are included within the pack on one topic.
-For example, you will get 7 pages (about, blog, contact, home, landing, services) in the personal trainer landing page pack of Divi.
+For example, you will get 8 fully built pages (about, blog, careers, contact, home, landing, portfolio and services) in the Digital Marketing layout pack of Divi (check the live demo of this layout pack here).
 In many cases this is all you need to get your website up and running in minutes.

 Avada vs Divi Theme: Page Builder